 - 6.14 The NPPF allows for the provision of affordable housing2 through rural exception sites.
 These are additional housing sites that are used to meet defined affordable housing needs in rural areas where up-to-date survey evidence shows that local need exists.
-This enables small sites to be used specifically for affordable housing in small rural communities that would not normally be considered because, for example, they fall outside local plan development boundaries. - 6.15 For the purpose of local needs housing a local connection is defined as the following: - Have lived in the village for a minimum of 6 months - Have previously lived in the village for 6 out of the last 12 months or 3 out of 5 years - Have close family currently residing in the village and for at least 5 years; or - Has full or part time work (not voluntary, seasonal or casual) in the village and has been employed for at least 6 months. - 6.16 To satisfy the local connection criteria an applicant has to only meet one of the above points, although many may have more than this. - A close family connection is defined as mother, father, sister, brother or adult children. - 6.17 The 2016 Housing Needs Survey commissioned by the Parish Council through Warwickshire Rural Community Council concluded that there was a need for 11 new homes in Ettington parish for households with a local connection, as detailed in the table below:
+This enables small sites to be used specifically for affordable housing in small rural communities that would not normally be considered because, for example, they fall outside local plan development boundaries. - 6.15 To satisfy the local connection criteria an applicant has to only meet one of the above points, although many may have more than this.

+A close family connection is defined as mother, father, sister, brother or adult children.

+6.16 The 2016 Housing Needs Survey commissioned by the Parish Council through Warwickshire Rural Community Council concluded that there was a need for 11 new homes in Ettington parish for households with a local connection, as detailed in the table below: